dtamayo/reboundx/doc/add_effect.rst

     Documentation Examples
     ^^^^^^^^^^^^^^^^^^^^^^
     These are effects that have been added as documentation examples

+You can also compare with the Orbit Modifications category in that file and how it shows up in the list of effects in the documentation at :ref:`effects`.

 Then fill in the table:
 ``Authors`` says who wrote the code.